It’s too easy to waste money when it comes to advertising on Facebook.

 Use Facebook CPM’s to Perform Laser-Like Targeting

-It’s an immutable principle of marketing that the bigger audience isn’t necessarily the best audience.
+It’s a well-known principle of marketing that the bigger audience isn’t necessarily better.
 That principle applies to online advertising as well.

 Fortunately, Facebook allows you to define a very tight audience for your campaign.
-That gives you the opportunity to appeal to a specific segment within your market.
+That allows you to appeal to a specific segment within your market.

 You can target people based on demographics and interests.
 Within those two broad categories, you have plenty of options.